152 mm howitzer 2A65 Msta-B

-The 2A65 "Msta-B" is a Soviet towed 152.4 mm howitzer.
+The 2A65 "Msta-B" (named from the Msta River) is a Soviet towed 152.4 mm howitzer.
 The "B" in the designation is an abbreviation for Buksiruyemaya, which means towed.
-This weapon has been fielded in Soviet and Russian forces since at least 1987 and as of 2022 is currently in service with Russian front and army level artillery units, as well as the militaries of six other countries, most of them former Soviet republics.
+This weapon has been fielded in Soviet forces since at least 1987 and as of 2022 is currently in service with Russian front and army level artillery units, as well as the militaries of six other countries, most of them former Soviet republics.

 The 2A65 howitzer is capable of firing nuclear artillery shells.

 Development

 In addition to the towed 152 mm 2A36 Giatsint-B gun, the Soviet Union also deployed a new 152 mm towed howitzer, designated the 2A65, which was allocated the NATO designation of the M1987.
 This was the year that the weapon was first identified by Western intelligence.
 According to United Nations sources there were no exports of this weapon between 1992 and 2006.
-The 152 mm 2A65 is also referred to as the MSTA-B and the weapon forms the main armament of the 152 mm self-propelled artillery system, the 2S19, which is also referred to as the MSTA-S. Full details of the latter are given in a separate entry.
-In the designation MSTA-B the latter stands for Buksiruemyi, or towed.
+The 152 mm 2A65 is also referred to as the Msta-B and the weapon forms the main armament of the 152 mm self-propelled artillery system, the 2S19, which is also referred to as the Msta-S. Full details of the latter are given in a separate entry.
+In the designation Msta-B the latter stands for Buksiruemyi, or towed.